NSAKEY/nsa-rules/README.md

 **README.md** You are here.

+**table.png** A screenshot from my presentation that shows the effectiveness of the rules I generated vs what comes bundled in hashcat.

 ## Graph & Explanation

 This section's going to be long, so I put it at the bottom.
 If you want technical explanations, you're in the right section.
 Here's a table of how the different rules performed against each other, lifted directly from my slides: